This post may contain affiliate links. Please read my disclosure policy.

 A classic soft and chewy vanilla sugar cookie, with creme fraiche and a creamy vanilla bean glaze.

-You know when you want a soft, plain cookie to dunk in your tea or just to enjoy as a sweet little treat?
+You know when you want a plain old-fashioned cookie to dunk in your tea or just to enjoy as a sweet little treat?

 In other words, they’re lightly sweet, buttery and vanilla-scented, with a soft, cake-like crumb.

 The dough is super easy to make; no rolling, cutting or otherwise fussing needed.

 It may sound like a fancy-pants ingredient (and possibly French-tailored, at that), but crème fraiche is a really pure and simple thing involving just heavy cream and lactic culture.

 Crème fraiche has more butterfat than regular sour cream and doesn’t contain added stabilizers (which sour cream often does).

 A tablespoon or two of crème fraiche stirred into a pan sauce adds body and flavor, and it doesn’t curdle like sour cream does when heated.

 The tangy glaze on top of these cookies has more crème fraiche, along with vanilla bean seeds to double-up on the vanilla flavor.

-They tend to stale quicker if left uncovered, so keep them fresh for a few days in a ziptop plastic bag or glass storage container.
+They tend to stale quicker if left uncovered, so keep them soft and fresh for a few days in a ziptop plastic bag or glass storage container.

-- 2 cups all purpose flour
+- 2 cups (240 g) all purpose flour

 - 1 teaspoon fine sea salt